kubermatic/docs/content/kubermatic/v2.18/cheat_sheets/etcd/backup-and-restore/_index.en.md

 ### S3 Credentials and Settings

-The new controllers will use the credentials from the secret `kube-system/s3-credentials` similar to the legacy backup controller.
+The new controllers will use credentials from the secret `kube-system/backup-s3`.

 However, when using the new containers, creating an additional ConfigMap with the S3 backend settings is required: